gracemarod/meal-menu/README.md

 #### Notes
 - Feb 25, 2020: Was able to finally display a new queried list of menus with ComponentDidUpdate.

-#### To Do:
-- Fix CSS for Searches
-- Be able to select a menu and load that menu's description and recipe
-- Add a loading icon
-- Add side menu that loads the lists of all possible lists
-- Make a Trello for this

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts